Onchocerciasis or River Blindness: Eye Disease and a Parasite

 Treating Preventable Blindness

 The treatment for Onchocerciasis is a medication called Ivermectin, or Mectizan®, which kills the nematode microfilariae that are responsible for the disease symptoms.
-It doesn't kill the adults but it does prevent them from producing new microfilariae.
+It doesn't kill the adults, but it does prevent them from producing new microfilariae.

 Mectizan has been donated by its manufacturer, Merck, since 1987.
 Merck has pledged to provide the drug for as long as necessary and in whatever quantity is needed.
 The medication stops the itching and prevents further eye damage.
 Since it kills the microfilariae that enter black flies when they suck up human blood, it also stops the transmission of the disease.
 The medication is given to all members of a community, even those that aren't infected.
 An antibiotic that kills Wolbachia is sometimes administered in addition to Mectizan.
 Although Mectizan is free, there is still a cost involved in transporting the drug to all the areas that need it.

-Merck has a website that describes its Mectizan Donation Program and onchocerciasis.
 One or two doses of Mectizan are required each year for at least fifteen years (the estimated maximum lifespan of the worms).
 It's uncertain if treatment can then be stopped or if there is a danger of reinfection.
 Preliminary evidence suggests that in at least some areas it's safe to stop treatment after fifteen to seventeen years.

 One problem is that Mectizan cannot be used to treat people infected with the Loa loa parasite, another type of roundworm, since in these people the drug may be deadly.
 Other control methods have to be used in areas affected by Loa loa.

-Black flies have been killed by insecticides in some areas as a control mechanism for onchocerciasis, but this method has problems.
+Black flies have been killed by insecticides in some areas as a control mechanism for onchocerciasis, but this method also has problems.
 The insecticide is expensive and needs to be applied repeatedly.
 In addition, there are concerns about the safety of pesticides for human health and for the environment.

 River blindness is most common in rural villages which are located by rivers or streams that are infested with black flies.
 Health experts say that temporary visitors are not likely to develop river blindness, since the appearance of symptoms and severity of the disease depend on the number of black fly bites received.
 The risk increases slightly for visitors who stay in an infected area for longer than normal, such as aid workers, field scientists or military personnel.
 Visitors are advised to use protection methods such as insect repellents and bed nets.